couchpizza/Diner-SQL-Case-Study/README.md

 **📈 Why It Matters:**
 - This query reveals the total spending per customer.
-- Customers who spend the most are strong candidates for **loyalty programs, personalized offers**, or **VIP engagement strategies** positively to offers and other loyalty rewards at the restaurant.
+- Customers who spend the most are strong candidates for **loyalty programs, personalized offers**, or **VIP engagement strategies** and other loyalty rewards at the restaurant.
 </details>

 <details><summary><strong>2.
 How many days has each customer visited the restaurant?</strong></summary>